domonkoss/ceudsd/seminar/4-nosql/README.md

 ORDER BY count(*) DESC
 LIMIT 10
 ```
-What this query is returning?
+What the previous query is returning?

 Find the Officers called "aliyev" and Entities related to them: